-But now that it’s officially “stick a pumpkin up my ass and spice everything” season, I figured what better time than now to find out if Paul Tremblay is a true horror author I should trust; to find out if I am a fan or not.
+But now that it’s officially “stick a pumpkin up my ass and pumpkin spice everything” season, I figure what better time than now to find out if Paul Tremblay is a horror author I can call myself a fan of?

 And I’ll tell you, I think I am.

 In real life, with my feet firmly planted on the ground, I am not religious and I do not believe in magic as an actual thing that actually exists.
-I suppose, technically, you’d call me an atheist (don’t worry, I’m not here to eat your babies or get all militant about it or whatever – live and let live is my thing,) but I don’t really like the idea of labelling the absence of something.
+I suppose, technically, you’d call me an atheist, but I don’t really like the idea of labelling the absence of something.
 There are no names for people who don’t believe in fairies or don’t accept the existence of leprechauns.
-So I don’t really use the term atheist very much.
+So, I don’t really use the term atheist very much.